calderona/MuonPOG/README.md

 scramv1 b -j 5

+## Event dumper:

+A duper, printing event information relevant for muons is available in :  MuonPOG/Tools/plugins/EventDumper.cc

+It prints HLT, GEN level, beam spot, vertex and muon information.
+It works both in AOD and miniAOD.

+To dump information from a given event :

+cd MuonPOG/Tools/test/

+cmsRun muonPrinter_cfg.py # modify files according to your needs

 ## Ntuples

-Ntuple interface defined in : MuonPOG/Tools/src/MuonPogTree.h
+The interface of muon Ntuples is defined in : MuonPOG/Tools/src/MuonPogTree.h

-Ntuple are filed by code in : MuonPOG/Tools/plugins/MuonPogTreeProducer.cc
+The code filling ntuples is available in : MuonPOG/Tools/plugins/MuonPogTreeProducer.cc

+It fills HLT, GEN level, beam spot, vertex and muon information.
+It works both in AOD and miniAOD.

 To create some ntuples :